Declaring Environment Variables

 # Importing Environment Variables

-1. Use imports to refer to a file in a private Git repository, allowing you to inject private credentials into environment variables.
+1. Use imports to point to a private Git repository file to inject private tokens into environment variables.

-2. When there is a conflict between env and imports keys, env takes precedence.
+2. When there is a conflict between env and imports keys, env takes priority.

 main: